sharmaasumit/Retail-Sales-Dashboard/README.md

 2. *Prepare Your Data:*
    - Place your sales data file (.xlsx or .csv) in the designated folder.
-   - (Optional) Run the provided Python script or follow Excel instructions to clean and format your data.
+   - (Optional) Run the provided Excel instructions to clean and format your data.
 3. *Open the Dashboard:*
    - Launch Power BI Desktop.
    - Load the cleaned data file.